 Tracey Martin - Executive Director

 Tracey is originally from Massachusetts and moved to Maine over 27 years ago.
 A proud mother of two and stepmother of four.
-Besides the love of her life Jeff (Husband of 21 years), she has a granddaughter that is 4 years old and is awaiting the arrival of her 2nd granddaughter!
+Besides the love of her life Jeff (Husband of 23 years), she has two beautiful granddaughters.

 She recently moved from the Waterville area to take a position at the Lakes Region Recovery Center.
 Tracey had worked for an organization for over 11 years where Business, Finance and Education was the focus.

 Tracey studied at Andover College, University of Maine system and in 2017 enrolled with Purdue Global with the plans of obtaining another degree.
 She also attended the Maine State Criminal Justice Academy.

 Tracey has attended the CCAR Recovery Coach Academy Training and the CCAR Recovery Coach Academy Training of Trainers program.
 This will allow her to be able to train other people in the community that are interested in becoming Recovery Coaches.

 She has an open-door policy-Stop in and hello if you haven’t already!

 Michelle was born and raised in Maine.
 She spent most of her young life between Bangor and Bridgton in the foster care system.
 She is a person in recovery herself and loves to spend her down time relaxing near the water or playing sports (she's known to be the MVP of most games she plays).
 Michelle has gone through both the Certified Intentional Peer Support Specialist Training and the CCAR Recovery Coach Academy.
 She has also done the "Train the Trainer" and co-facilitates Recovery Coach Academy classes.